martingegenleitner/cte-csi-demo/README.md

 Both NFS servers must be configured to accept incoming NFS traffic and store files at `/data`.
 Connect to both servers via SSH and copy+execute the script `${repository_root}/terraform/install_nfs-server.sh` as root (via sudo).

+For NFS-Server on AWS EC2 use the username "ubuntu" and the private key file of the pubkey file used at `terraform/eks/nfs.tf`.

+For NFS-Server on GCP's Compute Engine use the username defined in the file `terraform/gke/terraform.tfvars` with the according private key.
+In the sample it's also `ubuntu`.

 ## Create KMS in Azure

 ```shell